cryptidtech/multikey/README.md

 things like key encryption or key derivation parameters.
 After the codec- specific values is a varuint specifying the number of key "data units" in this multikey.
 Each data unit is a piece of key data.
-For instance an RSA public key contains two data units, one is the RSA public exponent and the other is the RSA modulus.
-Each data unit then consists of a varuint encoded octet count followed by the octets of the data.
+For instance an RSA public key contains two data units: the RSA public exponent and the RSA modulus.
+Each data unit consists of a varuint encoded octet count followed by the octets of the data.

 ## Private Keys